-as the cut-off point.

-Outcomes

-The primary outcome was bacteraemia, which was g diagnosed based on the results of admission blood of cultures.
-To avoid misclassification of the primary goutcome, an external consensus panel of infectious g disease physicians with more than 10 years' clinical experience and Japanese board certification in infectious disease determined whether a culture was to I contaminated or not based on the conventional definition of contamination and their clinical expertise.
-Contamination was defined as: only one of the two sets of culture bottles was positive; or the presence ā of certain species of bacteria, such as diphtheroids, Bacillus spp, Propionibacterium spp, Micrococci spp, Corynebacterium spp and coagulase-negative staphylococci.
+The primary outcome was bacteraemia, which was getting the point of the primary outcome. diagnosed based on the results of admission blood of cultures.
+To avoid misclassification of the primary outcome, an external consensus panel of infectious & disease physicians with more than 10 years' clinical experience and Japanese board certification in infectious disease determined whether a culture was contaminated or not based on the conventional definition of contamination and their clinical expertise.
+Contamination was defined as: only one of the two sets of culture bottles was positive; or the presence of certain species of bacteria, such as diphtheroids, Bacillus spp, Propionibacterium spp, Micrococci spp, Corynebacterium spp and coagulase-negative staphylococci.
 The secondary outcome was in-hospital death.